Heat Exposure and Reactions

 - Sports drinks.
 Most often, special sports drinks offer no advantage over water.
 But, they are helpful if working out for longer than an hour.
 If that is the case, replace 1 water drink per hour with a sports drink.

-- Have your child take water breaks every 15 minutes in the shade.
-Have him drink some water even if he's not thirsty.
+- Take water breaks.
+Do this every 15 minutes in the shade.
+Drink some water even if you're not thirsty.
 Thirst can be delayed until a person is almost dehydrated.

 - Avoid salt tablets.
 They slow down stomach emptying and delay the absorption of fluids.